Grab this free printable Earth Day Scavenger Hunt activity and inspire kids to learn more about our environment!

 Earth Day Scavenger Hunt Ideas

-Each item on the scavenger hunt is a prompt that can lead to a discussion — kids might ask:
+Each item on the scavenger hunt is a prompt that can lead to a discussion.
+Here are a few questions kids may ask about environmental issues:

 Don’t have a rain barrel yet?
-Here’s a great selection of rain barrels (they ship right to your door!) if you’re considering one for your yard — we’ve been SO pleased with ours since now the kids don’t have to drag the hose around to water the garden!
+Here’s a great selection of rain barrels (they ship right to your door!) if you’re considering one for your yard.
+We’ve been SO pleased with ours since now the kids don’t have to drag the hose around to water the garden!
+Setting up a rain barrel is an easy thing to do and great family activity too.

 If you want to dig deeper into a few of these ideas with your kids, try this list of books & websites about ecology & the environment.